rey5137/jsonbatch/README.md

   ...
 }
 ```
-After executing request (and transform response if possible), the Engine will loop though each key inside **vars** object,
+After executing request (and transform response if possible), the Engine will loop though each vars template and evaluate its predicate.
-build value and store it in **vars** object of grand JSON:
+If the template predicate is true, it will build vars object and merge result with **vars** object of grand JSON:
 ```json
 {
   "original": {...},